TrumanStateACM/acm/_pages/about.markdown

 # Please Don't Mind the Dust

 The website currently being used is brand new and has some touching up left to be done.
-Please feel free to report any weird bugs to ecb5723@truman.edu
+Please feel free to report any weird bugs to acm@truman.edu

 # Executives